-For the year ended January 31, 2016 and 2015 (Expressed in Canadian Dollars)
+For the years ended January 31, 2017 and 2016 (Expressed in Canadian Dollars)

 Management's Responsibility for Financial Statements

 The accompanying financial statements of Mammoth Resources Corp. (the "Company" or "Mammoth") are the responsibility of management and the Board of Directors.